HichamDz38/registration_api/readme.md

 ## background
-i made sure do the work as explained, i was going to use a local SMTP docker, gmail(which i used before) stop allowing using SMTP, i have an SMTP project already you can find it here: https://github.com/HichamDz38/python_mailer_smtp but in the end i used a third party provider: Mailjet but it has a limit for 200 mail (Free Trial)
+i made sure do the work as explained, i was going to use a local SMTP docker, gmail(which i used before) stop allowing using SMTP, i have an SMTP project already

+you can find it here: https://github.com/HichamDz38/python_mailer_smtp but in the end i used a third party provider: Mailjet but it has a limit for 200 e-mails (Free Trial)

 and because the mailing process managed with a third party server, There is no need to use queue tasks (sending mail), with RabbitMQ for example,